cosmos/cosmos/VALIDATORS_FAQ.md

 Revenue received by a validator’s pool is split between the validator and its delegators.
 The validator can apply a commission on the part of the block rewards and transaction fees that goes to its delegators.
 This commission is set as a percentage.
 Each validator is free to set its initial commission, maximum daily commission change rate and maximum commission.
 The Cosmos Hub enforces the parameter that each validator sets.
 These parameters can only be defined when initially declaring candidacy, and may only be constrained further after being declared.

-### How are block provisions distributed?
+### How is Atom expansion distributed?

-Block provisions (in Atoms) are distributed proportionally to all validators relative to their total stake.
-This means that even though each validator gains atoms with each provision, all validators will still maintain equal weight.
+Atom expansion is distributed proportionally to all validators relative to their total stake.
+This means that even though each validator gains atoms with each expansion, all validators will still maintain equal weight.

-In order to prevent Atom distribution to shift from delegators to validators over time, the validator's commission will not apply on block provisions.
+In order to prevent Atom distribution to shift from delegators to validators over time, the validator's commission will not apply on Atom expansion.

 ### How are block rewards distributed

 Block rewards are also distributed proportionally to all validators.
-However, contrary to block provisions, validators can apply a commission on the block rewards they receive.
+However, contrary to Atom expansion, validators can apply a commission on the block rewards they receive.

 Let us take an example where we have 10 validators with equal staking power and a commission rate of 1%.
 Let us also assume that the block reward for a block is 1000 Photons and that each validator has 20% of self-bonded Atoms.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
 So now each validator’s pool has 100 Photons.
 These 100 Photons will be distributed according to each participant’s stake: